microsoft/tilecode/board.md

 ## Tile Maps (Boards)

 TileCode video games are similar to board games.
-The game takes place on a **tile map**, which is similar to the board in a board game.
+A TileCode game takes place on a **tile map**, which is similar to the board in a board game.
 Like the squares of a board, the **tiles** of a tile map are arranged in a grid.
 The main differences are:
 - a tile map can be much larger than a chess or checker board, and does not need to be square
 - each tile can be ``painted’’ with **background** art, chosen from a gallery of artwork.

 A tile map visually represent a scene in which the action of the game takes place.
-The tile backgrounds may represent entities such as barriers (walls), pathways, etc. A tile's art can be change during the game.
+The tile backgrounds may represent entities such as barriers (walls), pathways, etc. A tile's art can be changed during the game.

 It’s easy to create your own physical tile map using construction paper (of assorted colors) and scissors, or with color pencils/marks and paper.
 A large set of paper tiles of various colors will allow for a lot of 2D creativity on a table and topic for discussion and collaboration.